Tomasz Cywka: Blackpool

 On 28 July 2014, following an unsuccessful trial at Charlton Athletic, Cywka signed for Blackpool on a one-year deal.
 He made his debut for the club on 9 August, and scored his first goal in a 2-1 defeat to Blackburn Rovers on 16 August 2014.

 On 26 November 2014, Cywka joined Rochdale on loan until 3 January 2015.
-He played 3 times for Rochdale in the league that season, as they finished a very credible 8th place, their highest-ever league placing.
+He played 3 times for Rochdale in the league that season, as they finished in 8th place, their highest-ever league placing.

 He was released by Blackpool in May 2015.

-Lech Poznań
+Return to Poland

+Cywka returned to Poland in 2015, signing with Wisła Kraków.
+He played 85 games in a three-year spell at the White Star.

-On 13 June 2018 he signed a two-year contract with Ekstraklasa side Lech Poznań.
+On 13 June 2018, he signed a two-year contract with Ekstraklasa side Lech Poznań.
 He debuted on 12 July 2018 in 2018–19 UEFA Europa League first qualifying round match against Gandzasar Kapan.

-Chrobry Głogów

-On 29 August 2020 he signed a one-year contract with Chrobry Głogów in the second-tier I liga.
+On 29 August 2020, he signed a one-year contract with Chrobry Głogów in the second-tier I liga.

-Return to Lech

 After leaving Chrobry at the end of his contract, he joined Lech Poznań's reserve team on 27 June 2022, signing a one-year deal.
+He retired from professional football at the end of the 2023–24 season to join Lech's academy coaching staff.

+On 11 July 2025, a year later after announcing his retirement, Cywka resumed his career and joined fourth tier side Polonia Środa Wielkopolska.